 You also want to refrain from cyberstalking your ex (however discretely) for all kinds of reasons, including potentially legal ones.
 In other words, until you have reached a point where you are confident that you can use social media without potentially tripping yourself up on it, then you want to avoid posting to it, except for accessing support forums where you can use a specific user ID and post knowing that it will read by understanding people whom you may or may not go on to meet in real life.

-You can, however, keep an offline journal, either on a computer or with pen and paper, which you can keep to yourself for as long as you wish (and even destroy later should you so choose) and you can certainly access platforms such as YouTube for entertaining and/or helpful content to cheer you up and help guide you through your situation although even here you may wish to use a new profile.
+You can, however, keep an offline journal, either on a computer or with pen and paper, which you can keep to yourself for as long as you wish (and even destroy later should you so choose) and you can certainly access platforms such as YouTube for entertaining and/or helpful content to cheer you up and help guide you through your divorce although even here you may wish to use a new profile.

 Sign up for mediation

 Obviously your ex-to-be will also need to be on board with this idea; however it could make the process of divorce massively less stressful for both of you, even under the current system.

 Mediation is different from counselling in that it is about looking at the future rather than the past and in the context of divorce, that essentially means setting aside the issue of how you reached the point of separation and instead working on finding a path towards a better future for both of you.

 Mediation can be particularly relevant to those with children, but even when there are no children involved, it can be very useful for couples to be able to attend family court with a settlement already agreed between them and ready to be signed off by a judge.

 Kerry Smith (Head of Family Law at K J Smith Solicitors).

 K J Smith Solicitors are family solicitors in Reading, specialising in all aspects of divorce and separation, domestic abuse, matters related to children and more.